dboddie-canonical-work/disgorged-docs/data-locations.rst

 ..
 24905.md

-.. \_data-locations:
+.. _data-locations:

 Data locations
 ==============

-Most snaps use strict confinement to isolate both their execution environments and their data from your system (see `Snap Confinement <snap-confinement.md>`__ for further details).
+Most snaps use strict confinement to isolate both their execution environments and their data from your system (see :ref:`Snap Confinement <snap-confinement>` for further details).

 This confinement is an important security feature, but it can affect how and where you access a snap’s files, including: